List of Last of the Summer Wine characters: Walter C. "Foggy" Dewhurst

 (Brian Wilde; 1976–1985, 1990–1997, Colin Harris; 1997) Walter C. "Foggy" Dewhurst was the second ‘Third Man’, a former soldier who liked to boast of his military exploits in Burma during the Second World War.
 In fact, he had been a signwriter; and unlike Blamire, many of his old military stories were untrue.

-Although he considered himself very regimental and heroic, when confronted, Foggy was generally meek and incompetent.
+Although he considered himself very regimental and heroic, when confronted Foggy was generally meek and incompetent, even a coward.
 Like the previous third man – and all subsequent third men – he considered himself the leader of the trio, and frequently took charge of Compo and Clegg.
 Foggy was infamous for trying to figure out a solution to the trio's everyday problems, only to make them much worse.
 In earlier years, Foggy wore a scarf with regimental colours on it.
 When Wilde left the series in 1985 to star in his own sitcom and to pursue other TV work, it was explained that Foggy had moved to Bridlington to take over his family's egg-painting business.

 Returning in 1990 after the sudden departure of Michael Aldridge, he claimed he had tired of egg painting, and wanted to return to his old life.
 A regular skit from this period included Foggy crossing paths with a stranger and then rambling about his supposed military career, typically boring each stranger to death.
-At other times he would try and recreate scenarios from his military days which also confused and bored passing strangers.
-He would often explain that he was a trained killer, which would inevitably lead to him getting into trouble and on the odd occasion being arrested.
-(Stupidly, he could never understand why people always found this explanation strange.)
+At other times, he would try to recreate scenarios from his military days, which also confused and bored passing strangers.
+He would often explain that he was a trained killer, which would inevitably lead to him getting into trouble and on the odd occasion being arrested (stupidly, he could never understand why people always found this explanation strange).
 During his second stint, Foggy was shown to have mellowed somewhat and he did not argue with Compo as much as he had done previously.
 In 1997, when Wilde's illness stopped him taking part, he was written out of the series in the Special, "There Goes the Groom", in which the character was only seen in brief, non-face shots, played by a double (performed by regular art department crew member Colin Harris).
 This episode also introduced his successor, Truly.
+When episodes are repeated on Drama feature-length episodes, including this one, are omitted, so viewers new to the series may be confused by Foggy's sudden disappearance.